Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 3.md

 ## Playing the Clip Using BoneOwningSkeletonReference

-Our first approach was fine, but we had to run it single-threaded because of the `GetAspect<TransformAspect>()` calls.
-Using `TransformAspect` and `WithNativeDisableParallelForRestriction()` might work, but perhaps it would be a little cleaner if we iterated using bone entities instead.
-To do that, we’ll use the `BoneOwningSkeletonReference` to find our skeleton and get the animation clip and the `BoneIndex` to sample the right bone.
+Our first approach was fine, but we had to run it single-threaded on the main thread because of the `GetAspect<TransformAspect>()` calls.
+Using `TransformAspect.Lookup` and `[NativeDisableParallelForRestriction]` might work, but perhaps it would be a little cleaner if we iterated using bone entities instead.
+To do that, we’ll use the `BoneOwningSkeletonReference` to find our skeleton and get the animation clip, and we’ll use the `BoneIndex` to sample the right bone.

 ```csharp
 [UpdateBefore(typeof(TransformSuperSystem))]